n-mounier/bGWAS/README.md

 ## Overview

-bGWAS is an R-package to perform a Bayesian GWAS, using summary statistics from a conventional GWAS as input.
-Briefly, it compares the observed Z-scores for a focal phenotype to prior effects.
-These prior effects are directly estimated from publicly available GWASs (currently, a set of 38 studies, last update 20-08-2019 - hereinafter referred to as “prior GWASs”).
+bGWAS is an R-package to perform a Bayesian GWAS (Genome Wide Association Study), using summary statistics from a conventional GWAS as input.
+The aim of the approach is to increase power by leveraging information from related traits and by comparing the observed Z-scores from the focal phenotype (provided as input) to prior effects.
+These prior effects are directly estimated from publicly available GWASs (currently, a set of 38 studies, last update 20-08-2019 - hereinafter referred to as “prior GWASs” or “risk factors”).
 Only prior GWASs having a significant causal effect on the focal phenotype, identified using a multivariate Mendelian Randomization (MR) approach, are used to calculate the prior effects.
-Causal effects are estimated masking the focal chromosome to ensure independence.
+Causal effects are estimated masking the focal chromosome to ensure independence, and the prior effects are estimated as described in the figure below.
 <img src="inst/Figures/PriorEstimation.jpg" align="center" height=300/>

 Observed and prior effects are compared using Bayes Factors.